pbaettig/waitfor/README.md

 - `-path PATH`: Wait until `PATH` can be sucessfully `stat`-ed
 - `-http URL`: Wait until a request to `URL` completes with a 2xx status code
 - `-tcp HOSTPORT`: Wait until a connection to `HOSTPORT` can be established.
-The connection timeout is currently hard-coded to 1 second
+The connection timeout is currently hard-coded to 500ms
 - `-udp HOSTPORT`: Wait until at least one byte could be read from `HOSTPORT`.
-The read timeout is currentyl hard-coded to 1 second
+The read timeout is currently hard-coded to 500ms

 Any number of these conditions can be specified.
 Use the `-and` / `-or` flags to control how they will be evaluated. `-and` / `-or` affect all conditions, so you can either wait until all conditions or any one of them are fulfilled.
 By default conditions are and-ed.